Stardust (1927 song): Legacy

 "Stardust" is considered a part of the Great American Songbook.
 The song has been recorded over 1,500 times, and has been translated into 40 languages.
 The Encyclopædia Britannica has defined it as "one of the most renowned and most recorded standards in all of American music".
 Carmichael's 1927 version was inducted into the Grammy Hall of Fame in 1995.
+The 1940 recording of the song by Artie Shaw And His Orchestra was inducted into the Grammy Hall of Fame in 1988.
 National Public Radio included it on their NPR 100, a 1999 list of the 100 most important American musical works of the 20th century.
 For NPR, Susan Stamberg defined it as "an American song of longing, dreams, desires, [that] still stretches across the decades to touch the spirit of anyone who hears it".
 In 2004, the Library of Congress inducted Carmichael's "Stardust" into the National Recording Registry, which lists "culturally, historically or aesthetically important" music that "informs or reflects life" in the United States.
 Carmichael's entry to the Songwriters Hall of Fame deemed the song "most notably one of the greatest standards" from the Jazz Age.
 Carmichael's biographer Richard Sudhalter attributed the song's popularity to "some combination of young Carmichael's heartland upbringing, Bix's uniquely bardic sensibility, and the unself-conscious emotional directness that characterizes much non-urban American pop music".
 Nelson's Stardust album was inducted into the Grammy Hall of Fame in 2015.